-We type a single word.
+We type a word.
 It’s spelled correctly.
 Microsoft Word isn’t flagging it either.
 It sounds right too!
-But I love that Disney fairy tail doesn’t quite sound right.
+But I love that Disney fairy tail doesn’t quite look right.

 It can get more complicated than that.

-There are long lists of words that we think we know but we don’t.
+There are long lists of words we think we know, but we don’t.
 Or we have a brain fart.
 We write them down only to realize they were wrong later.
-It’s something that everyone struggles with.
-But how do we deal with them?
+It’s something everyone struggles with.
+But how do we fix them?

 One way I found is to have a list and go over them one by one while you’re editing.
-Take a day to search for every usage of those common misused words.
-You might find that you slipped up a few times.
-The more you work with them, the more you’re able to tell the difference.
+Take a day to search for every usage of those commonly misused words.
+Also, the more you work with them, the more you’re able to tell the difference.

-Besides studying the common misused words or having a list of them, I’m not sure how else to find them.
+Besides studying misused words or having a list of them, I’m not sure how else to find them.

 They are so sneaky that even hearing yourself say them out loud wouldn’t help.
 Most of them sound right!

-What are some of those common misused words?
+What are some of those commonly misused words?
 Here’s a list of some:

 For me, I find the ones I struggle with first.
-Like I know ‘principal’ vs ‘principle’ well, but sometimes I still mess up on ‘affect’ vs ‘effect.’
-So, I focus on the lather to improve my grammar.
+Like I know principal vs. principle well, but sometimes I still mess up affect vs. effect.
+So, I focus on the latter to improve my grammar.

 I hope this helps!